driver733/Quipo/README.md

 # Quipo

+XCode 7 is required to run this application

 Quipo is a simple and convenient way to share movie reviews made by you and your friends.
 Find a movie and tell your friends what you think about it!

 See what your friends are watching and pick a movie for yourself to watch.